AaronDMarasco/git4svn/README.md

 2. The second kind of merge is a "standard" merge:
 ![](img/remote_changes.png)
-For this, we both have changes, so we need to create a new revision that merges them.
+For this, both repositories (ours and the remote) have new revisions that we both consider part of `branchA`, so we need to create a new revision that merges them.
 (Again, this wouldn't happen with `autosetuprebase`, but you could imagine two different branches instead; it's the same.)
 ![](img/remote_merged.png)
 Of course, this still needs to be _pushed_ as noted above.
 When performing this kind, I highly recommend using the `--no-commit` flag so you can review what the merge _would have done_ and then manually `git commit`; it will autopopulate the commit message properly for a merge.